gca-research-group/tee-compartimentalisation-study-case/README.md

 8. **Registering the Service's Public Key**: After the key exchange, the public keys of the digital services are securely stored via the `putServicePublicKey(srvId, puK_)` operation.
 This ensures that the keys are safely registered for communication with the **Integration Process**.

 9. **Certificate Generation and Signing**: The launcher generates the final attestable certificate using the `generateCertificate(doc)` operation.
-This certificate is signed by a root certificate authority, such as Verisign, using the `sign(cert)` operation to verify the integrity and authenticity of the process.
+This certificate is signed by a root certificate authority, such as Verisign, using the `sign(certificate)` operation to verify the integrity and authenticity of the process.

 10. **Execution of the Integration Process**: Finally, the launcher invokes the `run()` operation, executing the compiled **Integration Process** within the secure compartment.
 At this point, the **Integration Process** can securely interact with external services (e.g., store, transportation, or messaging apps), ensuring data protection and the attestation of the trusted execution environment.